markbaaijens/rpmusicserver/README.md

 Note.
 Update is disabled when there is no newer version found.

 ## Transcoder
-Within RPMS, there is a trancoder buil-in, for transcoding your lossless music files (flac) into lossy ones (ogg or mp3).
+Within RPMS, there is a trancoder built in, for transcoding your lossless music files (flac) into lossy ones (ogg or mp3).
 By default, the transcoder is not active, it must be configured to become active.

 ### Enabling transcoder
 For getting trancoding to work, take the following steps: